Wendy’s Wonderful Kids (WWK) Recruiter

 - Good verbal and written communication skills including proper grammar and spelling.
 Ability to write reports, business correspondence and give oral presentations, as may be needed.

-- Skilled in the use of Windows based PC environment and Microsoft Office tools such as Outlook, WORD, EXCEL; PowerPoint preferred
+- Skilled in the use of Windows based PC environment and Microsoft Office tools such as Outlook, WORD, EXCEL; PowerPoint preferred.

-If interested: Please submit a resume and cover letter via email to careers@adoptionsupport.org and state Recruiter in the subject line.
+If interested: Please submit a resume and cover letter via email to careers@adoptionsupport.org and state WWK Recruiter in the subject line.

 As an equal opportunity employer, we believe deeply in diversity and are committed to creating and inclusive environment for all.